-(ii) The value of the portfolio S + P - C is the discounted value of the riskless equivalent.
+- (ii) The value of the portfolio S+P-C is the discounted value of the riskless equivalent.
 This is a first glimpse at the central principle, or insight, of the entire subject of option pricing.

-(iii) Arbitrage arguments, although apparently qualitative, have quantitative conclusions, and allow one to calculate precisely the rational price - or arbitrage price - of a portfolio.
-The put-call parity argument above is the simplest example - though a typical one - of the arbitrage pricing technique. (iv) The arbitrage pricing technique is due to S. A. Ross in 1976-78 (details in [BK], Preface).

-Put-call parity has a long history (footnote from Wikipedia).
+But in general, we will have 'risk-neutral' in place of 'riskless'; see I.8 below, Ch.
+IV and Ch.
+VI. - (iii) Arbitrage arguments, although apparently qualitative, have quantitative conclusions, and allow one to calculate precisely the rational price - or arbitrage price - of a portfolio.
+The put-call parity argument above is the simplest example - though a typical one - of the arbitrage pricing technique. (iv) The arbitrage pricing technique (APT) is due to S. A. Ross in 1976-78 (details in [BK], Preface).
+Put-call parity has a long history (see Wikipedia).

-&lt;sup>1 Forms of put-call parity appeared in practice as early as medieval ages, and was formally described by a number of authors in the early 20th century.

-Michael Knoll, in The Ancient Roots of Modern Financial Innovation: The Early History of Regulatory Arbitrage, describes the important role that put-call parity played in developing the equity of redemption, the defining characteristic of a modern mortgage, in Medieval England.

 Note.
 1. History shows both that arbitrage opportunities exist (or are sought) in the real world and that the exploiting of them is a delicate matter.
-The collapse of Baring's Bank in 1995 (the UK's oldest bank, and bankers to HMQ) was triggered by unauthorised dealings by one individual, who aimed to exploit a fine margin between the Singapore and Osaka Stock Exchanges (and failed!).

-The leadership of Baring's Bank at that time thought that the trader involved had discovered a clever way to exploit price movements in either direction between Singapore and Osaka.
+The collapse of Barings Bank in 1995 (the UK's oldest bank, and bankers to HMQ) was triggered by unauthorised dealings by one individual, who tried and failed to exploit a fine margin between the Singapore and Osaka Stock Exchanges.
+The leadership of Barings at that time thought that he had discovered a clever way to exploit price movements in either direction.
 This is obviously impossible on theoretical grounds, to anyone who knows any Physics.
-See Problems 2 Q1 (key phrases: perpetual motion machine; Maxwell's demon; Second Law of Thermodynamics; entropy).

-2. Major finance houses have an arbitrage desk, where their arbs work.
+See Problems 2 Q2 (key phrases: perpetual motion machine; Maxwell's demon; Second Law of Thermodynamics; entropy). - 2.
+Major finance houses have an arbitrage desk, where their arbs work.